 The symptoms for COVID-19 are:

-- sore throat
+- a sore throat

-- a runny or dripping nose
+- sneezing and a runny or dripping nose

-- a loss of sense of smell
+- a temporary loss of sense of smell

 The Nelson Marlborough Public Health Service (NMPHS) undertakes contact tracing for confirmed cases, and their close contacts (eg families, flatmates who live in the same house) in our region.